 The process of allocating staff members for the following school year begins with reviews of student enrollment as reported in the MOIEP data system from September through December of the preceding year.
 These reviews identify any unanticipated special education enrollment trends in schools that may require adjustments to current or future staffing.
 The January enrollment report is used to generate lists of pre-K, Grade 5, and Grade 8 students who will articulate to elementary, middle, and high schools the following year.
 This process enables central office special education staff members to identify the school the student will most likely attend and add the student to that school's projected enrollment.
-All of this information is used to develop initial staffing allocations for individual schools beginning in mid-January.
-Based on historical trends, the current state of staffing, and student articulation information preliminary staffing allocations are made in conjunction with the OTLS-SSI area associate superintendents in early spring.
+This information is used to develop initial staffing allocations for individual schools beginning in mid-January.
+Based on historical trends, the current state of staffing and student articulation information preliminary staffing allocations are made in conjunction with the OSSWB area associate superintendents in early spring.

 Reports from MOIEP are used to confirm services recommended for the coming year.
-Central office special education staff members review the MOIEP data system, visit schools, and consult with service providers, program staff members, and OTLS-SSI area associate superintendents, and directors of learning, achievement, and administration (DLAAs) to ensure that the information is accurate before any adjustments to preliminary staffing allocations are made.
+Central office special education staff members review the MOIEP data system, visit schools, and consult with service providers, program staff members, and OSSWB area associate superintendents and directors to ensure that the information is accurate before any adjustments to preliminary staffing allocations are made.

-When a school makes a request for additional staffing, the central office special education staff members consult with school staff members and OTLS-SSI DLAAs to ensure that current staff members are being effectively used to address students' services on IEPs.
+When a school makes a request for additional staffing, the central office special education staff members consult with school staff members and OSSWB to ensure that current staff members are being effectively used to address students' services on IEPs.
 As appropriate, requests for additional staffing are sent to central services special education leadership.
-When necessary, recommendations for staffing changes may be submitted and are reviewed by the OTLS-SSI DLAAs, DSES, and DBFIS with the OTLS-SE associate superintendent.
+When necessary, recommendations for staffing changes may be submitted and are reviewed by OSSWB, DSES, and DBFIS with OSE associate superintendent.

 Every effort is made to allocate staffing to meet anticipated needs for the upcoming school year.
 In addition, staffing issues arise throughout the year due to many factors, including student mobility, changing needs, student change of program placement, and individual class makeup.
-Another factor that could affect staffing is the result of a due-process decision that requires additional support.
-There were no permanent building staffing changes resulting from due-process hearing decisions in FY 2022.
+Another factor that could affect staffing is the result of a due process hearing decision that requires additional support.
+There were no permanent building staffing changes resulting from due process hearing decisions in FY 2022.
 If concerns arise, staff members or parents/guardians may make requests for additional staffing or for a staffing review.
 Principals submit requests for additional staffing through the defined process.
 The central office staff member assigned to the program or cluster completes a staffing request form in collaboration with the school administrator.
-In FY 2021, 59 schools requested additional permanent staffing.
-The special education staffing review team, composed of the OTLS-SSI DLAAs, DSES and DBFIS directors, central office special education staff members, and the associate superintendent of OTLS-SE, reviews all requests to determine the appropriate recommendations.
+In FY 2023, 62 schools requested additional permanent staffing.
+The special education staffing review team, composed of DSES and DBFIS directors and central office special education staff members, reviews all requests to determine the appropriate recommendations.

 The Office of Human Resources and Development uses vacancy reports to monitor staffing needs and continuously works to hire qualified staff members.
-Despite efforts to ensure that all positions are filled, vacancies do occur due to an emergency, medical leave, child-care leave, or a lack of available qualified personnel.
+Despite efforts to ensure that all positions are filled, vacancies do occur due to an emergency, medical leave, child-care leave, or a lack of qualified personnel.
 In most cases, staff members have enough advanced time to plan for coverage using substitute personnel, temporary part-time staff members, contract providers, or redistribution of existing staff members.
 Parents/guardians are notified by letter if such a vacancy causes a temporary lapse in the delivery of special education services.
 If missed services cannot be made up, an IEP team considers whether compensatory services are required for individual students that have been impacted by the vacancy of a teacher or service provider.